top of page

 John Henry Nicholson

 John Henry Nicholson (1838-1923), teacher and writer, was born on 12 June 1838 at Lyme Regis, Dorset, England, the eldest surviving son of John Nicholson, orientalist, theologian and linguist, and his wife Anne, née Waring.
-He was a nephew of Mark and William Nicholson, sponsor and friend of Leichhardt.
-Educated privately and at Croft House Academy, Brampton, Cumberland, he was sent at 16 on a sea voyage but left the ship on reaching New South Wales, where among various occupations he tried whaling and gold prospecting.
-After a brief return to England, he settled in 1859 in Queensland, opening a private school at Toowoomba.
-Soon afterwards he moved to Warwick where he tutored until 1863 and then started another private school.
+He was a nephew of Mark and William Nicholson, a sponsor and friend of Leichhardt.
+Educated privately and at Croft House Academy, Brampton, Cumberland, he was sent at 16 on a sea voyage but left the ship on reaching New South Wales, where, among various occupations, he tried whaling and gold prospecting.
+After a brief return to England, he settled in Queensland in 1859, opening a private school in Toowoomba.
+Soon afterwards, he moved to Warwick, where he tutored until 1863 and then started another private school.
 On 3 March 1860, he married German-born Anna Wagner; they had no children but adopted a daughter.
-In May 1865 he joined the Board of General Education and had charge of National schools at Nundah in 1865-68, Springsure in 1870-76 and Enoggera in 1877-85.
+In May 1865, he joined the Board of General Education and had charge of National schools at Nundah in 1865-68, Springsure in 1870-76 and Enoggera in 1877-85.

 Do you need support?